dlong96/guesswho/README.md

 5.resNet-like structure

-6.training images contains indidual person as main parts, use sigmoid as muti-label output, see the result of test image with two person init.
+6.training images contains individual person as main parts, use sigmoid as muti-label output, see the result of test image with two person init.

 7.dataset inbalence: double the size of one class, see weather simply copy image of the other class to make up the size difference work or not.